 Graduate students lauded as excellent teachers

-The Princeton Graduate School has given awards to six graduate students in recognition of their outstanding abilities as teachers.
+The Princeton Graduate School will present awards to six graduate students in recognition of their outstanding abilities as teachers.

 The annual Association of Princeton Graduate Alumni Teaching Awards are sponsored by the graduate alumni and are selected by the Graduate School administration.
-The five 2008 winners are Abigail Heald and Briallen Hopper, both of the English department, Patrick Murphy of the electrical engineering department, Mary Steffel of the psychology department and James L. Wilson of the politics department.
+The five 2009 winners are Aaron Hostetter of the English department, Gwyneth McClendon of the politics department, Katherine (Kate) Meierdiercks of the civil and environmental engineering department, Lillian Pierce of the mathematics department and Ilya Ryzhov of the operations research and financial engineering department.

-A sixth student, Elidor Mehilli of the history department, received the Friends of the International Center Excellence in Teaching Award, which is given annually to an international graduate student.
+A sixth student, Yves Plancherel of the geosciences department, will receive the Friends of the Davis International Center Excellence in Teaching Award, which is given annually to an international graduate student.

-All were honored at the Association of Princeton Graduate Alumni's Tribute to Teaching Dinner on Friday, May 30.
-Each winner received $1,000.
+All will be honored at the Association of Princeton Graduate Alumni's Tribute to Teaching Reception on Saturday, May 30.
+Each winner will receive $1,000.